-(b) Space and temperature.
+- (b) Space and temperature.
 1. A center shall have at least 35 square feet of usable floor space per child.
-This space shall be exclusive of passageways, bathrooms, lockers, storage areas, the furnace room, that part of the kitchen occupied by stationary equipment, and space occupied by furniture that is not intended for children's use.

-2. The inside temperature of the center may not be less than 67° F.

-3. If the inside temperature exceeds 80° F., the licensee shall provide for air circulation with fans or other means if the center is not air conditioned.

-(2) PROTECTIVE MEASURES. (a) Furnaces, water heaters, steam radiators, fireplaces, wood burning stoves, electric fans, electric outlets, electric heating units and hot surfaces such as pipes shall be protected by screens or guards so that children cannot touch them.

-(b) Firearms, ammunition or other potentially dangerous items located on the premises shall be kept in locked storage and may not be accessible to children.

-(c) Materials harmful to children, including power tools, flammable or combustible materials, insecticides, matches, drugs and any articles labeled hazardous to children, shall be in properly marked containers and stored in areas inaccessible to children.

-(d) The center shall have at least one working telephone with a list of emergency telephone numbers, including telephone numbers for the local rescue squad, fire department, police department, law enforcement agency, poison control center and emergency medical service, posted near each telephone.

-(e) The center's indoor and outdoor child care space shall be free of hazards.
+This space shall be exclusive of passageways, bathrooms, lockers, storage areas, the furnace room, that part of the kitchen occupied by stationary equipment, and space occupied by furniture that is not intended for children's use. - 2.
+The inside temperature of the center may not be less than 67 degrees Fahrenheit. - 3.
+If the inside temperature exceeds 80 degrees Fahrenheit, the licensee shall provide for air circulation with fans or other means if the center is not air conditioned. - (2) PROTECTIVE MEASURES. (a) Furnaces, water heaters, steam radiators, fireplaces, wood burning stoves, electric fans, electric outlets, electric heating units and hot surfaces such as pipes shall be protected by screens or guards so that children cannot touch them. - (b) Firearms, ammunition or other potentially dangerous items located on the premises shall be kept in locked storage and may not be accessible to children. - (c) Materials harmful to children, including power tools, flammable or combustible materials, insecticides, matches, drugs and any articles labeled hazardous to children, shall be in properly marked containers and stored in areas inaccessible to children. - (d) The center shall have at least one working telephone with a list of emergency telephone numbers, including telephone numbers for the local rescue squad, fire department, police department, law enforcement agency, poison control center and emergency medical service, posted near each telephone. - (e) The center's indoor and outdoor child care space shall be free of hazards including any recalled products.

+Note: Lists of recalled products are available on the Department of Agriculture, Trade and Consumer Protection website at http://datcp.state.wi.us/core/consumer-protection/consumer-protection\isp or by contacting the United States Consumer Products Safety Commission (US CPSC) at 1-800-638-2772.
-(f) A motor vehicle shall be immediately available at the center at all times in case of an emergency if an ambulance or first response unit cannot arrive within 10 minutes of a phone call.

-(g) Differences of elevation, including open sides of stairways, elevated platforms, walks, balconies and mezzanines shall be protected by railings at least 36 inches high and designed to prevent the passage of an object with a diameter larger than 4 inches through any openings in the railing bars.
+- (f) A motor vehicle shall be immediately available at the center at all times in case of an emergency if an ambulance or first response unit cannot arrive within 10 minutes of a phone call. - (g) Differences of elevation, including open sides of stairways, elevated platforms, walks, balconies and mezzanines shall be protected by railings at least 36 inches high and designed to prevent the passage of an object with a diameter larger than 4 inches through any openings in the railing bars.